 Provident Financial has a rich history dating back to 1880 when the company was founded in Bradford, West Yorkshire, by Joshua Kelley Waddilove.

-Joshua worked as an insurance agent and in the course of his work saw at first hand how some working class families struggled to pay for essential items such as furniture, clothes and shoes.
-Joshua realised that something needed to change and devised a system to help families provide for themselves through the use of vouchers which could be exchanged in local shops for clothing, food and coal.
+Sir Joshua Waddilove worked as an insurance agent and in the course of his work saw first hand how some working class families struggled to pay for essential items such as furniture, clothes and shoes.
+He realised that something needed to change and devised a system to help families provide for themselves through the use of vouchers which could be exchanged in local shops for clothing, food and coal.
 The families then repaid the vouchers in small weekly instalments which they could afford.

 Word soon spread and demand for the vouchers grew.
-Joshua opened an office and recruited agents to help collect the repayments, creating the foundations on which, over a century later, Provident Financial still operates.
+Sir Joshua opened an office and recruited agents to help collect the repayments, creating the foundations on which, over a century later, the Provident home credit business of Provident Financial still operates.